aisyahsadirah/Skincare_Product_Recognition_System_using_CNN/README.md

 7. Click start debugging/ run without debugging

 Congratulation!
-You are now running the mobile application, feel free to use image from the dataset folder to test the mobile application.
+You are now running the mobile application, feel free to use image from the basedata folder to test the mobile application.
 You also can refer to demo.pdf file on how to run the application and see how the application works.